Locally Prominent Semantic Features

 For example, the computer can determine a rate at which a combination of features (e.g., a bright yellow colored stylized letter of the alphabet) occurs within a one square kilometer area.
 Further, the features can get associated with semantic tags for an alphabetical letter (e.g., the letter “N”), a particular color (e.g., bright yellow), and an establishment associated with the features (e.g., a bank, restaurant, or other business).
 The computer can determine that the combination of features occurs once within the one square kilometer area.

-Determining, based at least in part on the plurality of semantic tags, a rate at which each of the features occurs within a predetermined area can be used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining, based at least in part on the plurality of semantic tags, a rate at which each of the features occurs within a predetermined area can get used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.

 The method can include determining that the landmarks include the least frequent features below a threshold rate.
-For example, in determining a restaurant to use as a landmark among a group of restaurants, the computer can determine that the restaurant that occurs the least frequently among other restaurants in the area will get included in the landmarks.
-By way of further example, in determining an object to use as a landmark, the computer can determine that a prominent sculpture that occurs below a threshold rate (e.g., a threshold rate of one occurrence per square kilometer) will be included in the landmarks.
+For example, in determining a restaurant to use as a landmark among a group of restaurants, the computer can determine that the restaurant that occurs the least among other restaurants in the area will get included in the landmarks.
+By way of further example, in determining an object to use as a landmark, the computer can determine that a prominent sculpture that occurs below a threshold rate (e.g., a threshold rate of one occurrence per square kilometer) will become included in the landmarks.

-Determining that the landmarks include the features that occur the least frequently or that occur at a rate below a threshold rate can get used in identifying, based at least in part on the plurality of semantic tags, locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining that the landmarks include the features that occur the least or that occur at a rate below a threshold rate can get used in identifying, based at least in part on the plurality of semantic tags, locally prominent landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.

 The method can include determining a confidence score for each feature based at least in part on the number of times that each feature of the features has become associated with a semantic tag of the plurality of semantic tags.
 For example, the computer can access data associated with the number of times that each feature has gotten tagged with the same tag or a related set of tags (e.g., a set of tags including a window tag can also include a porthole tag).
 A feature tagged with the same feature a greater number of times can get associated with a higher confidence score.
 A feature tagged with a feature a lower number of times can get associated with a lower confidence score.

-Determining a confidence score for each of the features based at least in part on some times that each respective feature of the features has gotten associated with a semantic tag of the plurality of semantic tags can become used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that satisfy entropic criteria that measure a localized prominence of each of the features.
+Determining a confidence score for each of the features based at least in part on some times that each respective feature of the features has gotten associated with a semantic tag of the plurality of semantic tags can become used in identifying, based at least in part on the plurality of semantic tags, landmarks that include the features that meet entropic criteria that measure a localized prominence of each of the features.

 The method can include identifying the features with a confidence score that satisfies confidence score criteria as a landmark.
 For example, the computer can identify the features with a confidence score equal to or exceeds a threshold confidence score as a landmark.